 Every two years, the world transcends the boundaries of geography, nationality, political philosophy, gender, age, culture and religion, to come together for the largest sporting and humanitarian event on the planet, the Special Olympics World Games.
-Alternating between Summer and Winter Games, this event is the flagship event of the Special Olympics Movement, which promotes equality, tolerance and acceptance for people with intellectual disabilities around the world.
+Alternating between Summer and Winter Games, this event is the flagship event of the Special Olympics Movement, which promotes equality, acceptance and inclusion for people with intellectual disabilities around the world.

 No other organized event in the world has the emotional and social impact of the Special Olympics World Games.
 For the athletes and their families, it opens doors to unimagined possibilities.
 For those who volunteer, support, and sponsor the Games, it inspires unprecedented pride and hope for a brighter future.
 And for the cities, states, and nations who host the Games, it transforms their society, creating a more just and understanding environment for all, and demonstrating to the world their recognition of the value of every human being.

 The Special Olympics World Games feature nine days of challenging and inspiring international competition among thousands of athletes, making it the world’s second-largest sports event, after the Olympic Games.
 The World Games are watched on television by millions of viewers across six continents, and more than 500,000 spectators including world leaders, celebrities and dignitaries, typically attend the event.
 The culmination of years of athletic training and competition, the World Games bring together adults and children with intellectual disabilities to compete on one of the world’s greatest athletic stages.